Codium-ai/pr-agent/docs/docs/tools/implement.md

 - Use `/implement <link-to-review-comment>` to indirectly call the tool from any comment. <br>

 **Notes** <br>
-- Languages that are currently supported by the tool: Python, Java, C++, JavaScript, TypeScript, C#.
+- The following languages are currently supported: Python, Java, C++, JavaScript, TypeScript, C#.